-Get the grill going with sazon spiced salmon tacos, topped with a sweet and spicy colorful mango corn salsa for the perfect summer dinner.
+Get the grill going with sazon spiced salmon tacos, topped with a sweet and spicy bright mango corn salsa making this the perfect weeknight dinner.

 There is nothing more I enjoy then a good grilled fish tacos.
 The fried are OK, a bit heavy but I crave the smoky flavor the grill offers.